cinout/enhanced_tictactoe/README.md

 - [ ] Attach current player's icon to the cursor.
 - [ ] When player wins, show some flying player icons in the background.
 - [ ] When moves are reversed, apply the reverse animation onto the squares.

-## 🏃‍➡️ How to Run

-- Use `npm install` to install required packages.
-- Use `npm run dev` to start the game.